hashadex/Py93/README.md

 > **Warning:** This branch is experimental and things may work not as they should work.
 >
-> **Another warning:** The current version of package manager is working, but it's not production-ready.
-The only things it should do at this moment is grabbing JSON from server, validating it, and putting the contents of the JSON from server into another JSON.
+> **Another warning:** The current version of package manager is working, but it's not fully production-ready.

 ## Quick-start guide